DeloitteAU/react-habitat/readme.md

     }
 }

-// Always export a 'new' instance so immediately evokes export default new ReactBootstrapper();
+// Always export a 'new' instance so it immediately evokes export default new MyApp();
 ```